Charge Transfer and $dd$ excitations in AgF$_{2}$: Abstract

 \section{Abstract}

-Charge transfer (CT) insulators are the parent phase of a large group of today's unconventional high temperature superconductors.
-Here we study experimentally the interband excitations of the electronic structure of a CT insulator in the form of silver fluoride, AgF$_2$, which has been proposed as an excellent analogue of oxocuprates.
-Optical conductivity and resonant inelastic X-Ray scattering (RIXS) on AgF$_2$ polycrystalline sample show a close similarity with that being measured on undoped La$_2$CuO$_4$ while the former show a larger CT gap of approximately 3.4~eV, $d-d$ excitations are nearly at the same energy in both materials.
-DFT and exact computations in a small cluster show that AgF$_2$ is more covalent than cuprates despite having a larger fundamental gap.
-In addition, our computations show that AgF$_2$ is at the verge of a charge transfer instability.
-The overall resemblance of our data on AgF$_2$ to those published before on its cuprate equivalent La$_2$CuO$_4$ suggests that the underlying CT insulator physics is the same, while AgF$_2$ could also benefit from a proximity to a charge density wave phase as in BaBiO$_3$.
-Therefore, our work provides a compelling support to the future use of fluoroargentates for the growth of novel high-temperature superconductors.
+Charge transfer (CT) insulators are the parent phase of a large group of today's unconventional high-temperature superconductors.
+Here we study experimentally and theoretically the interband excitations of the CT insulator silver fluoride AgF$_2$, which has been proposed as an excellent analogue of oxocuprates.
+Optical conductivity and resonant inelastic X-ray scattering (RIXS) on AgF$_2$ polycrystalline sample show a close similarity with that measured on undoped La$_2$CuO$_4$.
+While the former shows a CT gap $\sim$3.4~eV, larger than in the cuprate, $dd$ excitations are nearly at the same energy in the two materials.
+DFT and exact diagonalization cluster computations of the multiplet spectra show that AgF$_2$ is more covalent than the cuprate, in spite of the larger fundamental gap.
+Furthermore, we show that AgF$_2$ is at the verge of a charge transfer instability.
+The overall resemblance of our data on AgF$_2$ to those published previously on La$_2$CuO$_4$ suggests that the underlying CT insulator physics is the same, while AgF$_2$ could also benefit from a proximity to a charge density wave phase as in BaBiO$_3$.
+Therefore, our work provides a compelling support to the future use of fluoroargentates for materials' engineering of novel high-temperature superconductors.